Cahuilla

 - Globalization Effects

-- Globalization presents both challenges and opportunities, influencing cultural practices and economic activities while also providing platforms for cultural exchange.
+- Globalization presents challenges and opportunities for cultural preservation and economic development.

 - Urbanization Effects